 Name Description Member Name The redo log group member name.
 Member Status The redo log group member status.
 This status can have one of the following values INVALID - indicates that Oracle cannot access the redo log file.
 STALE - indicates a log file that is either corrupt or incomplete.
 If the log file's group becomes the active group, the file becomes valid again.
 DELETED - indicates an online redo log file that has been dropped from the database and deleted from the disk.
+The first state of the disk.
 IN USE - identifies the currently active redo log file.